greenelab/deep-review/sections/06_discussion.md

 protein-binding motifs into the centers of sequences and assessed the change in predicted accessibility.

-Ribeiro et al. [@tag:Ribeiro2016_lime] introduced LIME which constructs a linear model to locally approximate the output of the network on perturbed versions of the input and assigned importance scores accordingly.
+Ribeiro et al. [@tag:Ribeiro2016_lime] introduced LIME, which constructs a linear model to locally approximate the output of the network on perturbed versions of the input and assigns importance scores accordingly.
 For analyzing images, Zeiler and Fergus [@tag:Zeiler2013_visualizing] applied constant-value masks to different input patches and studied the changes in the activations of later layers.
 As an alternative to using masks, which can look artificial compared to